rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Best practices

-- Ensure key values corresponds with the label used for the data.
+- Ensure key values correspond with the label used for the data.
 - Limit key values to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.